drakiula/lombok-xjb-sample/README.md

 mvn clean compile
 ```

-Then loook into the **target** dir for compiled classes and generated soources.
+Then look into the **target** directory for compiled classes and generated soources.